 Artistic Director of L’Ensemble Portique Lisette performs both baroque and contemporary chamber music.
 The ensemble has been invited to perform at such venues including the North River Music Series in New York City; The Grand Montgomery Chamber Music Series in Montgomery, NY; the Norton Building Concert Series, Mostly Music at NEIU, and Early Music at the Byron Colby Barn in the Chicago area; Sunday Afternoon Live in Madison, Wisconsin; and the University of Wisconsin-Platteville.

-Independently, Lisette has performed with, among others, the Lyric Opera of Chicago (stage band soloist), Baroque Band, Chicago Opera Theater, Haymarket Opera Company, Music of the Baroque, Ars Antigua, Bella Voce, Callipygian Players, Madison Bach Musicians, and at The Bach Institute at Valparaiso University, Bradley University Faculty Series, Luther College Faculty Artist Series, Madison Early Music Festival, and Peoria Bach Festival.
+Independently, Lisette has performed with, among others, the Lyric Opera of Chicago (stage band soloist), Baroque Band, Chicago Opera Theater, Haymarket Opera Company, Music of the Baroque, Peoria Symphony Orchestra, Ars Antigua, Bella Voce, Callipygian Players, Madison Bach Musicians, New Comma Baroque, Wisconsin Baroque Ensemble, and at The Bach Institute at Valparaiso University, Bradley University Faculty Series, Luther College Faculty Artist Series, Madison Early Music Festival, and Peoria Bach Festival.

 Lisette has gained much inspiration, guidance, and strength from her teachers and mentors.
 Recorder: Roberta Sweet, John Langfeld, Eva Legêne, and Michael Barker.
 Flute: Nina Barwell, Mary-Louise Poor, Ernestine Whitman, Kate Lukas, James Pellerite, and Peter Lloyd.